WestDRI/wgpages/content/python202302/python-14-xarray.md

 spatialMean = data.mean(dim=['x','y'])   # same
 ```

 Finally, we can interpolate.
-However, this requires `scipy` library and currently throws some warnings, so use at your
+However, this requires `scipy` library and might throw some warnings, so use at
-own risk:
+your own risk:

 ```py
 data.interp(x=10.5, y=10)    # first row, between 1st and 2nd columns